 The Audit Committee mandate requires that the Audit Committee pre-approve any retainer of the auditor of the Company to perform any non-audit services to the Company that it deems advisable in accordance with applicable legal and regulatory requirements and policies and procedures of the Board.
-The Audit Committee is permitted to delegate pre-approval authority to one of its members; however, the decision of any member of the Audit Committee to whom such authority has been delegated must be presented to the full Audit Committee at its next scheduled meeting.
+The Chair of the Audit Committee has the authority to approve or disapprove such non-audit services and shall advise the Audit Committee of such pre-approvals no later than the time of the next meeting of the Audit Committee following such pre-approval having been given.